itf/6s092/courses/IAP19/PS/PS02/content.md

 <question expression>
 csq_prompt = """Given that the root contains 1 node, and the second level contains $a$ nodes.
+That is, each node has a *branching factor* of $a$.

 How many nodes will the $i_{th}$ level have?
 """